martinResearch/DEODR/readme.md

 # Alternatives

 * [**SoftRas**](https://github.com/ShichenLiu/SoftRas) (MIT Licence).
 Method published in [9].
 This method consists in a differentiable renderwitha differentiable forward pass.
-This is at the moement the only method besides ours that has a differentiable forward pass and that computes the exact gradient of the forward pass in the backward pass.
+To my knowledge, this is at the moment the only method besides ours that has a differentiable forward pass and that computes the exact gradient of the forward pass in the backward pass.

 * [**OpenDR**](https://github.com/mattloper/opendr/wiki) [4] (MIT Licence) is an open source differentiable renderer written in python and make publicly available in 2014.
 OpenDR calls OpenGL and relies an a python automatic differentiation toolbox by the same author called [chumpy](https://github.com/mattloper/chumpy).
 Like in our code OpenDR uses a intermediate 2.5D representation of the scene using a set of 2D projected triangles.
 In contrast to our code OpenDR does not provide a continuous loss function as there is not continuous antialiasing formulation at the occlusion boundaries and the minimised function will have jumps when a pixel at the boundary switch between the front of back object.
 By providing a continuous differentiable error function using edge-overdraw antialiasing and its exact gradient, our method can lead to better a convergence of continuous optimisation methods..